qutheory/cloud-documentation/docs/advanced/general/using-private-git.md

 There are 2 ways you can grant access to a private repository on Github

-## Invite ouri GitHub Cloud API user
+## Invite our GitHub Cloud API user

 !!! info
     This is only temporary.
 And only works for GitHub